Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Introduction

 \section{Introduction}

 Van der Waals (vdW) magnets constitute a versatile platform where exotic quantum states can be realized in view of applications in spin- and orbitronics \cite{Samarth2017,Gibertini2019,Kajale2024}.
 In particular, much interest has been drawn to the orbital degree of freedom in quantum materials \cite{Hoffmann2015,Go2018,Vedmedenko2020}.
-Given the dimensional confinement in vdW layers, a perspective of localized, orbitally-pure electronic states would seem adequate.
-On the other hand, orbital-specific correlations and couplings are significant ingredients to solve both ground state and collective excitations in these systems \cite{Stavropoulos2019,He2025}.
-Understanding the interplay between orbital occupation and electronic ordering, as well as the \textit{d}-wave contribution to the emergence of low-dimensionality magnetism, represents a fundamental research challenge.
+Given the dimensional confinement in vdW layers, a working approximation of localized, orbitally-pure electronic states would seem adequate.
+On the other hand, orbital-specific correlations and couplings are significant to solve ground state and collective excitations in these systems \cite{Stavropoulos2019,He2025,Occhialini2025}.
+Understanding the interplay between orbital occupation and electronic ordering, as well as the \textit{d}-electron contribution to the emergence of low-dimensionality magnetism, represents a fundamental research challenge.

-Among vdW magnets, the layered Ising ferromagnet CrI\textsubscript{3} has been shown to exhibit long-range magnetic order down to the monolayer limit stabilized by magnetic anisotropy, with stacking-dependent magnetic order, and a pronounced magnetoelectric response \cite{Gong2017,Huang2017,Fernandez2020,Jiang2018a,Huang2018,Jiang2018b,Jiang2019,Soriano2020}.
+Among vdW magnets, the layered ferromagnet CrI\textsubscript{3} exhibits long-range magnetism down to the monolayer limit induced by magnetic anisotropy, with stacking-dependent magnetic order and a pronounced magnetoelectric response \cite{Gong2017,Huang2017,Fernandez2020,Jiang2018a,Huang2018,Jiang2018b,Jiang2019,Soriano2020}.
 This makes CrI\textsubscript{3} an ideal candidate to probe the influence of orbital phenomena on the magnetic configuration.
-Despite that, few spectroscopic studies have been aimed at understanding its electronic structure, which were limited to its non-magnetic phase due to its extreme hygroscopicity and sensitivity to contamination \cite{Kundu2020,DeVita2022}.
+In particular, Kim \textit{et al.} \cite{Kim2019} have proposed that the stabilization of magnetic interactions in CrI\textsubscript{3} involves a strong contribution originating from \textit{p-d} covalency.
+While this proposition has been well-received, few spectroscopic studies have been aimed at providing a detailed experimental investigation, mostly limited to the non-magnetic phase of CrI\textsubscript{3} due to its extreme hygroscopicity, sensitivity to contamination, and charging at low temperatures \cite{Kundu2020,DeVita2022}.